14 Home Remedies To Ease Burning Stomach: Causes And Prevention

 Acid reflux is indicated by a burning sensation emanating from your stomach.
 It can even reach your chest, making you feel like your heart is on fire.
 Some simple home remedies for burning stomach can help alleviate the discomfort and burning sensation associated with acid reflux.

 This article discusses why acid reflux happens and some common symptoms associated with this strange burning sensation in the stomach.
-We also share some simple cures for this condition that can help bring quick relief, the list of foods to avoid, and tell you when to contact your doctor.
+We also share some simple cures from which you can learn on how to stop stomach burning immediately, the list of foods to avoid, and tell you when to contact your doctor.
 So, read on.

 What Causes Stomach Burning?